 Mura di Lucca parkrun start.

 Pisa also makes for easier travel to Florence for a bus on Sunday morning, which suits me.
-I wandered round the pretty town for a couple of hours, and marvelling that I was poking through lanes, finding piazzas and art, all in an area round which I had already run.
+I still had time to wander round the pretty town of Lucca for a couple of hours, marvelling that I was poking through lanes, finding piazzas and art, all in an area round which I had already run.
 It brought it home that 4.4km encircles quite a large area.

 A two-lap course, on another (like Caffarella) typical Roman park, in that it is not a manicured park of flowers and fountains, but a half-wild open space with paths.
 On a rainy day, the trail course was at its best (in that it was muddy) and worst (in that it was slippery).

 It rained through the early part of the morning, as I wandered through Rome to the Parco Regionale Urbano del Pineto.
 It’s a decent walk from Roma Termini (8km or so), but I had time to walk, and time thereby to see a few sights and also get very wet, despite an umbrella.
 Following directions on my phone got me there just fine, but I was sure that I wouldn’t have to follow the twisty road through the middle of the park – there’ll be a way in to the park, I’ll just take that!
 There is no way, or not till you get near the North end of the road, and at that point I wasn’t about to risk diving into the park through long wet grass.